Dover College Prep

-Part of Project 150 includes full decoration and renovation of all classrooms within the Prep school as well as the development of a learning resource and ICT room, and therefore the classrooms and facilities are maybe not as ‘sparkly’ as other schools that we have seen in the area but this is not for long and also does not inhibit the learning that is going on with pupils having the option to learn French and Spanish from Reception.
+The Prep school is maybe not as ‘sparkly’ as other schools that we have seen in the area but this does not inhibit the learning that is going on with pupils having the option to learn French and Spanish from Reception.

-The Nursery and Prep School all eat their meals at The Refectory, built in the 12th Century and renovated by the school along the way, and this is a remarkable place to sit together, particularly for any Harry Potter fans out there, and eat food which is all home-cooked on-site.
+The Nursery and Prep School all eat their meals at The Refectory, built in the 12th Century and renovated by the school along the way, and this is a remarkable place to sit together – particularly for any Harry Potter fans out there – and eat food which is all home-cooked on-site.

 As well as the sports facilities on campus such as the astro-pitch and football fields, there are two offsite sports facilities including Farthingloe, where Sports day is hosted each year, plus the cricket ground at Maxton, which boasts a magnificent view of Dover Castle.
 Can’t get more English than that…

 Rugby, football and cricket are the key sports for the boys and hockey, netball and rounders for the girls with competitive teams for the Under 9s (combining years 3 and 4) and Under 11s (combining years 5 and 6).